madbomb122/WinServiceConfigurator/README.md

 ---To add put it in the proper format
 ---Indead of removeing it i suggesst adding a - (minus sign) to the number in the service **Note 1:** Number meaning `0 -Not Installed/Skip`, `1 -Disable`, `2 -Manual`, `3 -Automatic`, `4 -Auto (Delayed)`
-**Note 2:** Negative Numbers are the same as above but wont be used unless you select it or use the `All` Setting
+**Note 2:** Negative Numbers are the same as above but wont be used unless you select it in the GUI

 **Q:** How long are you going to maintain the script?
 **A:** No Clue.